1940 Auckland Rugby League season: Final

+Merv Devine and McWilliams the fullback went to camp to prepare for departing for World War 2 on the Thursday prior to the game but it was hoped that they would be able to travel back for the game however they were not.
+At halftime Richmond led 10-2 but the second half was all in North Shore's favour and they held Richmond scoreless and scored three tries, converted one, and kicked a penalty to win 15-10.
+Jack Smith "gave one of the best displays seen at Carlaw Park this season".

 Top try scorers and point scorers

+Scoring from all senior club competitive matches in Auckland including preliminary round games but excluding friendly matches against out of town opponents.
+Laurie Mills was equal top try scorer despite only playing 14 games.
+He departed late in the season for World War 2 where he was killed in December of 1941.
+Bert Leatherbarrow also scored 14 tries from the hooker position which was a very unusual feat.

 Senior reserve competitions

 A huge number of matches in the reserve grade competition were neither listed in the newspaper nor had their result reported.
 As such the records are very incomplete.
-It wasn’t until mid September that it was reported that Richmond had won the reserve grade competition.
+It was not until mid September that it was reported that Richmond had won the reserve grade competition.
 Most teams would have played approximately 11 games but the majority had less than half their scores reported.
 Papakura did not field a reserve grade team most likely due to the effect of World War 2 on playing numbers.